HomeResources99th Percentile Baby: What High and Low Percentiles Mean (2026)

 If a downward trend across multiple visits is confirmed, the next steps depend on the clinical picture: feeding assessment with a lactation consultant or feeding therapist, dietary changes, or referral for further evaluation of absorption and metabolism.

-WHO weight-for-age growth chart for boys with 3rd and 97th percentile outer reference range curves highlighted showing the zones where clinical monitoring increases
+WHO weight-for-age growth chart for boys with the 3rd and 97th percentile curves highlighted as statistical reference lines

 Tags:99th percentile baby99 percentile baby98th percentile baby3rd percentile babybaby above 97th percentilehigh baby percentilelow baby percentilebaby 95th percentile